jchen3014/ECE4180FinalProject/README.md

 * Connecting Wires​
 * Raspberry Pi Monior 10.1"

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started
 ### Preparing Mbed

-1. Open Keil Studio, create a project, and load the code files in the mbed folder
+1. Open Keil Studio, create a project, and load the code files in the mbed folder.
-2. Connect all peripherals according to the wiring diagram
+2. Connect all peripherals according to the wiring diagram.
-3. Connect the additional power sources for the solenoid and bluetooth
+3. Connect the additional power sources for the solenoid and bluetooth.
-4. Make sure the mbed is sharing the same ground with Raspberry Pi
+4. Make sure the mbed is sharing the same ground with Raspberry Pi.

 ### Preparing Raspberry Pi